-Some of our general pooling practices for Fixed-Rate PC Pools or ARM PC Pools are summarized below.
+Some of our general pooling practices for Fixed-Rate PC Pools or Floating-Rate or Hybrid (ARM) PC Pools are summarized below.
 Our pooling practices are subject to change.
 We may also grant exceptions in our sole discretion.
 If we apply any other criteria to a specific PC Pool, we will describe those differences in a Pool Supplement.